Introduction

 Patients with long term conditions (LTCs) and co-morbidities currently often experience fragmented and inefficiently co-ordinated care.
 Some 70% of healthcare spend is on managing patients with LTCs.
 By tackling these issues, we have a significant opportunity to improve patient experience and outcomes.

-The Complex Long Term Conditions programme seeks to address this.
-The programme is testing new models of care to improve management of LTCs, including fewer appointments, better decision making and easier access to services.
+The Complex Long Term Conditions programme is testing new models of care to improve management of LTCs, including fewer appointments, better decision making and easier access to services.

 The programme is being delivered by the NCL Health Alliance (all-in provider collaborative) working as part of the NCL ICS.
 This is part of the work to drive partnership working to improve outcomes and experience for the population we serve.